essentinal/tesla-charging-proxy/README.md

 This approach helps to reduce the number of API calls to the Tesla and prevent potential issues caused by sending too many requests in a short period.

+## Teslemetry API Credit Conservation

+This integration was specifically developed to optimize API usage when working with the Teslemetry integration, which operates under a credit-based API system.

+### How It Works

+- **Credit-Based API**: Teslemetry uses a credit system where each API call to your Tesla vehicle consumes credits from your account allocation.
+- **Intelligent Buffering**: The proxy implements smart buffering with configurable thresholds:
+  - Standard interval: Commands are sent no more than once per minute for small changes
+  - Fast interval: Larger changes (≥4A) are processed more quickly (every 10 seconds)
+  - Deduplication: Identical consecutive commands are automatically filtered out
+- **Automation Friendly**: Particularly valuable when used with solar excess charging automations like [InventoCasa's PV Excess Control](https://github.com/InventoCasa/ha-advanced-blueprints/blob/main/PV_Excess_Control/README.md) that may trigger frequent charging current adjustments

+### Benefits

+- **Reduced API Calls**: Significantly reduces the number of API calls made to Tesla's servers
+- **Credit Conservation**: Helps stay within Teslemetry's API limits without sacrificing functionality
+- **Reliable Operation**: Prevents potential rate limiting or account restrictions due to excessive API usage
+- **Responsive Control**: Still provides quick response for significant charging current changes

+This approach is especially valuable for dynamic charging scenarios where solar production or grid conditions may trigger frequent adjustment requests that would otherwise consume excessive API credits.

 ## Troubleshooting

 *   **Entities not appearing:**